slabstech/gaganyatri.com/_posts/travels/friends/2016/2016-06-19-goa-escapades.md

 We were 4 but we took 3 bikes,  actually it was supposed to be 2 bikes,  but on my insistence of riding solo it came to be 3.
 I did get lost though, it was not exactly fun getting back to friends.

-Beach 1 was great,  got tanned under the sun,  plus the food at the beach Shack along with the liquid supplements kept us stuck to the spot for more than 2 hours, We were greated to an unusual pleasing sight,  but swiftly it was covered by a disaster and we had to vacate our location
+Beach 1 was great,  got tanned under the sun,  plus the food at the beach Shack along with the liquid supplements kept us stuck to the spot for more than 2 hours, We were greeted to an unusual pleasing sight,  but swiftly it was covered by a disaster and we had to vacate our location